falkorclark/markugen/docs-md/Features/Components.md

 #### markugen.exec
 The `markugen.exec` command will execute a shell command and populate the code block with the output from the execution.
-The following example used the output of `dir` at build time.
+The following example executes the `echo` command with a string:

 ~~~
-markugen.exec echo "Hello World"
+markugen.exec echo Hello World!
 ~~~